 - First, select cell C9 and then click on Conditional Formatting from the Home tab and click on Highlight Cell Rules.
 After that, select Equal To.

 - After that, at the Equal To dialogue box, type 0 in the marked box in the following picture.
 Also, select your preferred formatting option.
 Then press OK.

-- Afterward, in cell C9 we can use the following formula.
+- Then, in cell C9 use the following formula.

 You can see that the cell is Green.
 This indicates our calculations from the Payment Schedule are correct.

 On the other hand, if our calculations were wrong ( Total Interest to be Paid ≠ Total Paid Interest), there will be no green color in cell C9.

 For instance, let our Total Interest to be paid be $8000.
 Now, Total Interest to be Paid – Total Paid Interest = $2000.
 You can see that the green color is no more available in cell C9.
 This indicates we have made an error in our calculations.